 Mobility between 5GC to EPC does not guarantee all active PDU Session(s) can be transferred to the EPC.

 During PDN connection establishment in the EPC, the UE allocates the PDU Session ID .
 A UE that supports selecting S-NSSAI based on URSP rules while in EPS and that is provisioned with URSP rules may select, if available, an S-NSSAI for the APN based on evaluation of the Traffic descriptor as defined in TS 24.526 [110] clause 4.4.2.
 The selected S-NSSAI and PDU Session ID are sent to the SMF+PGW-C via PCO.
 As described in clause 4.11.0a.5 of TS 23.502 [3], an S-NSSAI associated with the PDN connection is determined based on the S-NSSAI(s) supported by the SMF+PGW-C, the Subscribed S-NSSAI from UDM, whether interworking with EPS is supported for the DNN and S-NSSAI in the Session Management Subscription data and the operator policy by the SMF+PGW-C, (e.g. based on a combination of SMF+PGW-C address and APN and taking into account the S-NSSAI provided by the UE if any) and is sent to the UE in PCO together with a PLMN ID that the S-NSSAI relates to.
-In Home Routed roaming case, the UE receives a HPLMN S-NSSAI value from the SMF+PGW-C. If the SMF+PGW-C supports more than one S-NSSAI and the APN is valid for more than one S-NSSAI, the SMF+PGW-C should take into account the S-NSSAI provided by the UE and only select an S-NSSAI that is mapped to the subscribed S-NSSAI of the UE and this subscribed S-NSSAI is not subject to Network Slice-Specific Authentication and Authorization.
+In Home Routed roaming case, the UE receives a HPLMN S-NSSAI value from the SMF+PGW-C. If the SMF+PGW-C supports more than one S-NSSAI and the APN is valid for more than one S-NSSAI, the SMF+PGW-C should take into account the S-NSSAI provided by the UE and, if UE has not indicated in PCO it supports NSSAA over EPC, only select an S-NSSAI that is mapped to the subscribed S-NSSAI of the UE and this subscribed S-NSSAI is not subject to Network Slice-Specific Authentication and Authorization.
+If the UE has indicated in PCO it supports NSSAA over EPC as defined in Annex Y of TS 23.502[3] and the SMF+PGW-C supports the feature in Annex Y of TS 23.502[3], the UE and SMF+PGW-C behave as specified in said Annex Y of TS 23.502[3] and the SMF+PGW-C can also select an S-NSSAI that is subject to NSSAA .
 The UE stores this S-NSSAI and the PLMN ID associated with the PDN connection.
 The UE derives Requested NSSAI by taking into account of the received PLMN ID.
 The Requested NSSAI is included in the NAS Registration Request message and, subject to the conditions in clause 5.15.9, the RRC message carrying this Registration Request when the UE registers in 5GC if the UE is non-roaming or the UE has Configured NSSAI for the VPLMN in roaming case.
 If the UE has no Configured NSSAI of the VPLMN, the UE includes the HPLMN S-NSSAIs in the NAS Registration Request message as described in clause 5.15.5.2.1.

 If the PCO received by the SMF+PGW-C contains an S-NSSAI that is not supported by the SMF+PGW-C, then the SMF+PGW-C may determine another SMF+PGW-C that supports the DNN and the S-NSSAI received in the PCO, based on operator policies and follows the PGW selection in case of PGW mismatch with network slice subscribed by the UE as specified in clause 7.2.1 and clause 7.2.2 of TS 29.274 [101].